 .webp)

-TL;DR: Fabi.ai is designed specifically for AI data analysis for startups— we connect directly to your databases and apps, let you ask questions in plain English, and turn insights into shareable dashboards without any data engineering.
+TL;DR: The best no-code AI data analysis tool for most startups is Fabi — we connect directly to your databases and apps, let you ask questions in plain English, and turn insights into shareable dashboards without any data engineering or SQL.
 For quick file-based analysis, ChatGPT or Claude work well.
 Julius is popular for research and academic work.
-If you have technical data people, consider Hex for notebooks or Metabase for open-source BI.
+Zoho Analytics and Polymer are solid if you're in those ecosystems.
+If you have technical data people, consider Hex for notebooks, Power BI for the Microsoft stack, or Metabase for open-source BI.

 Startups need data insights.
 They also rarely have data teams.